izumiFinance/izumi-docs/docs/source/iZiSwap/SDK/box/examples/collect.rst

 here, we provide a simple example for collecting earned or decreased token from an existing liquidity through box's interface

+The full example code of this chapter can be spotted `here <https://github.com/izumiFinance/izumi-iZiSwap-sdk/blob/main/example/box/collect.ts>`_.

 1. some imports
 ---------------